Domu Brands Limited

 When we do work with temporary labour agencies, we only work with 2 long-term partners who have been briefed on the standards that we expect of them, whilst we review their own statements and policies to meet these high standards.

 DOMU BRANDS GLOBAL SUPPLY CHAIN

-From January 2020, Domu will implement a new sourcing policy that requires that all new factories supplying own label products must acknowledge the modern slavery statement and hold a third party Social Compliance audit or agree to work towards an audit within an agreed timeframe and at Domu’s discretion.
+All newly onboarded 2022 factories supplying own label products must acknowledge the modern slavery statement and hold a third-party Social Compliance audit or agree to work towards an audit within an agreed timeframe and at Domu’s discretion.

 This statement will be updated in 12 months and take into account any changes within this time frame.

 Craig Foster, CCO